T-Pain: List of 5 Nicknames Nigerians Now Call Tinubu and Why

 • President Bola Tinubu has been recently named T-Pain, reflecting the economic hardship Nigerians are facing under his administration

-• T-Pain is the fifth and latest nicknamed President Tinubu would be referred to as, and the rest of the nicknames have also been compiled
+• T-Pain is the fifth and latest nickname President Tinubu would be getting, in addition to others that have been existing for long

 President Bola Ahmed Tinubu, the 16th President of Nigeria, has accumulated various nicknames that reflect different aspects of his journey and influence over the years.